Let’s rewind to when I started creating content…

-My content marketing career began with articles slowly-produced at near perfect standards.
+My content marketing life began as a part-time thing, with content slowly-produced at near perfect standards.
 I’d spend days editing and redrafting articles, with nothing but quality, flowing writing in mind.

 It worked, but at a snail’s pace.
 My audience inched up in size, and after months of sweating over every word on the page, I was left feeling alienated and annoyed at my lack of return.

-So, I shifted my focus, replicating the tactics of other blogs that produced short, lower-quality articles every day (sometimes two or three times).
-First drafts became final drafts, unthinkably short pieces of content were published.
+So, I shifted my focus, replicating the tactics of other blogs that produced short, lower-quality articles every day (sometimes two or three).
+First drafts became final drafts, short low-quality pieces of content were published.

-Traffic grew but at a cost.
+Traffic grew, but at a cost.
 All of the good stats I’d gained from the small audience, were gone.
-More people were visiting, but fewer were returning and they were spending less time on site.
+More people were visiting, but fewer were returning or subscribing and they were spending less time on site.

 I analysed everything and started again.
 This time I would not fail.

-A content marketing sweet spot, that achieves the best of both worlds.
+A content marketing sweet spot, that achieves both volume and quality:

-In this post, I’m going to talk about how to produce QUALITY, engaging, audience-growing content regularly, and by the end, you’re going to be all geared up to hit the sweet spot in your industry too.
+In this post, I’m going to talk about how to come up with content marketing ideas that produce quality, engaging, audience-growing content, and by the end, you’re going to be all geared up to hit the sweet spot in your industry too.

-I’m going to share a whole list of tools I use to produce content ideas, that will get you wet-at-the-mouth excited, but first, we need to (briefly) discuss the fundamentals.
+I’m also going to share a whole list of tools that I use to produce content marketing ideas, but first, we need to (briefly) discuss the fundamentals.